Building community resilience through climate preparedness

 Oakville Declares Climate Emergency - 2019

 On June 24th, 2019, the town council of Oakville passed a motion declaring a climate emergency for the municipality.
-To review the news release of the declaration, that was publicly issued on June 25th, 2019, click here.
+To review the news release of the declaration, which was publicly issued on June 25th, 2019, click here.
 To review the 2019 council agenda click here.

 Town of Oakville: Climate and Environmental Resources